Jalle19/eda-modbus-bridge/README.md

 Communication happens over RS-485 (Modbus RTU) by connecting a serial device to the "Freeway" port on the ventilation unit's computer board, or alternatively using Modbus TCP for newer units that can be connected to the local network.

-The REST endpoints for enabling/disabling the various modes are designed to be consumed by https://www.home-assistant.io/integrations/switch.rest/ with minimal effort.
-See examples in the `docs/` directory.

 ## Table of contents

 * [Features](#features)